 - United States v.
 William E. Frantz, CR 02-1267(A) MMM (C.D.
 Cal.
 2004).
 After a lengthy trial, Mr. Jablon won an acquittal for his client (a tax attorney) on all five counts of tax evasion and conspiracy to evade taxes.

-Mr. Jablon has also represented clients (both plaintiffs and defendants) in cases involving patents, business contracts, securities, real estate, corporate governance disputes, waste of corporate assets, bankruptcy, employment issues, and numerous other matters.
-He has served as lead trial counsel in several high stakes litigations, and has also represented clients in connection with several complex class actions.
+Mr. Jablon has also represented clients (both plaintiffs and defendants) in cases involving patents, business contracts, valuations, securities, real estate, corporate governance disputes, waste of corporate assets, bankruptcy, employment issues, and numerous other matters.
+He has also represented clients in connection with several complex class actions.

 Mr. Jablon received his J.D. in 1999 from the University of Southern California Law School, where he graduated first in his class.
 While at USC, Mr. Jablon served as a notes editor for the Southern California Law Review, was elected to the honor societies of Order of the Coif and Phi Kappa Phi, and received the Law Alumni, Alfred J. Mellenthin, and Gerald G. & Sally D. Kelly awards for academic excellence.

 Prior to joining Irell, Mr. Jablon served as a law clerk to the Honorable Arthur Alarcon, United States Court of Appeals for the Ninth Circuit (2000–2001), and to the Honorable Edward Rafeedie, United States District Court for the Central District of California (1999–2000).

 Mr. Jablon received his B.A. in Classical Civilization in 1994 from the University of California, Berkeley.